yegorsokolov/MT5/README.md

   environment (`python -m venv .venv`) before installing requirements.

-Regardless of platform, keep the `packaging` library at `23.2` or newer.
-The mt5linux installer now relies on the `strip_trailing_zero` argument added in that release, so both `constraints.txt` and `constraints-mt5linux.txt` pin the minimum accordingly to avoid metadata resolution failures.
+On Python 3.10 the `mt5linux==0.1.7` backend still depends on the legacy `packaging==21.2` release shipped with that build, so the constraint files pin that version when `python_version < "3.11"`.
+Newer interpreters should keep `packaging` at `23.2` or above to retain the `strip_trailing_zero` metadata parsing required by more recent mt5linux installers, and the constraints apply that minimum automatically.

 The MT5 bridge currently ships wheels that require `numpy==1.21.4` on Linux for Python 3.10–3.11, so the requirements files pin that build when the platform